alonzing/PrivacyPolicyModeling/README.md

    You can let it complete its run, or stop it midway, and run it again at a later time.
 (Will resume from the same point it stopped).
    ##### Verifying the Results:
    - By Querying the DB directly, using ```pgAdmin4``` or some other tool.
-     The privacy_policy and privacy_policy_paragraphs table should have data.
+      - The privacy_policy and privacy_policy_paragraphs tables should have data.
    ##### OR
    - By running the debug http server under ```src/server/management_utils/debug_http_server.py```
      - Access ```localhost:8181``` to see the clean HTML.